junxit/us-congress-bills-111/metadata.md

 - 2010-11-15 — Introduced in Senate
 - 2010-11-15 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S7908-7909)
+- 2010-11-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8250)
+- 2010-11-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8250)
+- 2010-11-29 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S8250)
+- 2010-11-29 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S8250)